getodk/xforms-spec/_sections/120-entities.md

 * NN: the count of the release within the year.
 * MM: the patch version.
 This is incremented when changes that don’t impact compatibility are made to the specification document.

 The `YYYY.NN` components of the version are only changed when a consumer built for an earlier version can no longer correctly use a form definition.
-For example, a version update will likely be made when multiple entities per form are supported.

 Consumers MUST reject forms with a version code that is newer than what they can process.

 ### Declaring that a form creates entities

-Entities are declared in the `entity` element in the [`meta` block](./#metadata) of the form definition.
+Entities are declared in the `entity` element in the [`meta` block](./#metadata) of a container.
 For entity creation, the `entity` element:

-- MUST be a direct child of `meta` in the primary instance.
+- MUST be a direct child of `meta`
 - MUST have attribute `id` populated by a [RFC 4122 version 4 UUID](https://www.rfc-editor.org/rfc/rfc4122)
   - Consumers of submissions that create entities MUST fail to create entities that don't have a UUID `id`
 - MUST have attribute `dataset` representing the target Dataset for entities created from submissions of this form